abbasbukhari/tweeter/README.md

 ## Features

-- Navigation bar with responsive design.
+- Fixed navigation bar that stays at the top while scrolling.
+- Header with a hardcoded avatar and user name.
 - Custom fonts and icons using Google Fonts and Font Awesome.
+- Styled layout using CSS, with a textured header background.

 ## Future Enhancements

-- Add tweet posting functionality.
+- Add dynamic tweets.
-- Implement dynamic tweet loading.
+- Implement user interactions for posting tweets.